parshvas25/Weather-App/README.md

-React project which uses a live weather api to provide information about the weather at a given location
+React project which uses a live weather api to provide information about the weather at a given location.